Here are some responses to common thoughts and concerns.

 - The right and responsibility to participate in choosing the adoptive parents, and to personally meet them, if desired

 - The right to know and have information about the adoptive family which is known to the agency

 - The right to participate in an open or closed adoption with the adoptive parents

-- The right and responsibility to know Florida law regarding adoption
+- The right and responsibility to know state law regarding adoption

-- The right and responsibility to be informed of the Florida Adoption Reunion Registry and to register
+- The right and responsibility to be informed of the state adoption reunion registry and to register

 - The right to participate in making a loving plan for your child’s life.

 How can you develop or be involved in the adoption plan?
 Remember, your voice matters!!!